deBurglar/SMS-Spam-Predictor/README.md

 A machine learning-based web application that classifies SMS messages as **Spam** or **Ham (Not Spam)** using NLP and classification algorithms.

+The dataset is a highly imbalanced one with

 ![Spam Prediction Banner](images/freq.png)

 ---